 In 2023, the parcels are being delivered by drones and self-driving cars, each item produced at the factory is easily tracked in real time, and the demand for various goods is calculated with utmost precision.
-And all of this is possible thanks to the use of IoT in the supply chain processes.
+And it's all possible thanks to supply chain management using IoT.

 The global market of IoT in logistics is thriving: by 2028, it is expected to reach the value of USD 93.85 billion.
 However, many still view IoT as something primarily used by corporations like Amazon and Alibaba.
 So, can a small or medium-sized company that deals with supply chain management benefit from using IoT technology?
 And if so, how exactly would it work?

 As a company that builds software solutions for the logistics industry, Mind Studios is constantly exploring how different businesses use IoT to enhance their operational efficiency.

 Based on this research, we’ve made a guide on how you can integrate IoT into your day-to-day operations connected to chain supply management, and strengthen your business.